The Alt Text Viewer

 An A/B Test

-Like our first prototype, this one also is an A/B test - though we're testing different things this time.
-The two tasks that the users were asked to accomplish, though nearly identical, presented both a way to compare how alt text was displayed and a springboard for a conversation around AI vs. Human generated content.
+Like our first prototype, this one also is an A/B test - though we're testing different things.
+The two tasks that the users were asked to accomplish, though nearly identical, presented both: a way to compare how alt text was displayed and a springboard for a conversation around AI vs. Human generated content.

 Key Findings: